Sansa Stark: A Storm of Swords

 Not long after Sansa's marriage, Joffrey and Margaery are wed and afterward a grand feast.
 At the wedding, Joffrey is poisoned.
 As Joffrey begins to choke to death, Cersei orders both Tyrion and Sansa arrested, but Sansa manages to flee in the chaos.
 Once in her room, she gathers her belongings and notices that one of the amethysts from her hairnet, a gift from Ser Dontos, is missing.
 Sansa immediately realizes that the prince had been poisoned and starts to doubt Ser Dontos' rescue plan.
 Understanding that she will be implicated in the murder of Joffrey, she chooses to flee King's Landing with the knight anyway.
 Ser Dontos is later killed by Petyr Baelish, who reveals that he is the mastermind behind nearly all of the capital intrigue.
 He reveals that he was the one who sent Dontos to her and that Olenna took the amethyst from Sansa's hairnet.

 Baelish smuggles Sansa to safety in the Vale of Arryn, where she poses as his bastard daughter Alayne Stone.
 She is taken to her aunt Lysa Arryn, now married to Baelish.
 Lysa declares that Sansa must marry her sickly boy Robert, heir to the Vale.
 Petyr Baelish and Lysa are wed; however, Lysa becomes jealous when she witnesses Baelish kissing her niece.
 Lysa later attempts to murder Sansa, but she is saved once again by Baelish, who kills Lysa.

 A Feast for Crows

 After Lysa's death, Sansa becomes mistress of the Eyrie and still pretends to be Baelish's illegitimate daughter, Alayne Stone.
 Baelish successfully pacifies the lords of the Vale, who suspected Baelish's hand in Lysa's death.
 Afterwards, Baelish reveals to Sansa his plans to eventually marry her to the heir to the Vale, Harrold Hardyng, and his long-range plans to reveal her true identity and reclaim the North.
 Sansa acts as a mother figure to Robert Arryn, caring for him after the death of Lysa.
 By now she has lost much of her naivety, as well as trust for Baelish.

+The Winds of Winter

+A preview chapter named "Alayne" was released on George R. R. Martin's website in March 2015, which is a chapter removed from the published version of A Dance with Dragons in June 2010.
+In the chapter, Sansa (in the guise of Alayne Stone) meets Harrold Hardyng, the handsome but arrogant cousin and heir presumptive of Robert Arryn, prior to a tourney.
+She also bumps into Ser Shadrich "Mad Mouse" of the Shady Glen, a bankrupt hedge knight who was previously encountered by Brienne of Tarth seeking rewards for finding Sansa.
+During the tourney feast, Sansa catches the affection of and dances with several young knights, including Harrold.